 Like cannabinoids, terpenes interact with our bodies in specific ways.
-A couple have been shown to fight tumors, and others might be able to ease diabetes and nausea, enhance brain function, and soothe inflammation.
+A couple have been shown to fight tumors, and others might be able to ease nausea, enhance brain function, and soothe inflammation.

 There are various theories around why the molecules are such potential powerhouses.
 Some scientists speculate that terpenes may increase the permeability of the blood-brain barrier, making it easier for beneficial compounds to reach the places where they can do the most good.
 When it comes to cannabis specifically, some studies suggest they could affect how THC affects us, even reducing short-term memory loss.

 You may have heard that CBD and THC are extra beneficial when consumed together, rather than parsed out into distinct concentrates.
 The same can be said for terpenes, which may help reduce anxiety from the psycoactive effects of THC.